 Die Pressing

+Injection Moulding In a similar manner to extrusion, a plastic mix is prepared and heated in the barrel of the moulding machine until it is at the correct temperature at which the mix has a sufficiently low viscosity to allow flow if pressure is applied.
 A plunger is pressed against the heated mixture forcing it through an orifice and on into the tool cavity.
 The moulded part is removed from the die and the organic binder slowly burnt out in a controlled atmosphere by means of a carefully controlled heating schedule, prior to sintering.

+Cold Isostatic Pressing Granular powder or die pressed compacts are loaded into a flexible air-tight container, typically polyurethane, placed in a closed pressure vessel filled with liquid and compacted by increasing the pressure within the vessel.
 The pressure change takes place throughout the liquid, thus exerting a uniform applied pressure over the entire surface area of the air-tight container.
 In this way, the material is uniformly compacted and will retain the general shape of the flexible container, and any internal tooling profile.

 Slip Casting